vosjo/nnaps/docs/userguide/mesa.rst

 The binary and stellar history files are located in the LOGS directory together with any potential profiles.
 The terminal output of the MESA run is stored in the log.txt file.
 By default the binary and stellar history will be compressed together with all profiles found.
-2h5 will also extract the stopping condition from the terminal output if possible.
+Compress will also extract the stopping condition from the terminal output if possible.
 The compressed hdf5 file has the following structure.

 ::